ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 QT_LOGGING_RULES="*.debug=true; qt.*.debug=false" ./soundsbalance

 Did give me the output expected, but also a lot of logging info with it.
 A start.

+Attempting to pass values from fileDialog back into the button, but maybe too simplistic and need to review how to use models before continuing.
+To work on next.